mudasobwa/mudasobwa.github.io/_posts/2018-08-27-parent-of-my-child-is-not-exactly-me.md

 One cannot rely on anything, save for an ugly explicit check of `next.reload.previous.nil?`.

 With an intermediate relationships table, the issue goes away for free.
-The reference between objects is _deleted_ from this table when `parent.save` is called, and the latter will fail immediately, violating referencial integrity.
+The reference between objects is _deleted_ from this table when `parent.save` is called, and the latter will fail immediately, violating referential integrity.

 That simple.
 Do not be lazy to implement the relationships table.
 Or, better, do not use mutable variables to store objects in general and `ActiveRecord` in particular.